dominik-pichler/Balmung/ER-NLP/ER-NLP.md

 ###### Owner or Founder Names
 Extract personal names if present, such as "Markus Blum" in "Markus Blum Montagearbeiten e.K.," which might indicate the founder or owner.

+## Entity Recognition:
+ER has been tested/performed on the two columns mentioned above.
+More can be found in the `playground_ER-NLP.ipynb` notebook.